scalikejdbc/scalikejdbc/website/source/index.html.md

 <hr/>
 ### Type-safe DSL

-Since veresion 1.6, QueryDSL is available.
+Since version 1.6, QueryDSL is available.
 It's a SQL-like and type-safe DSL to build DRY SQLs.

 Here is an example: